Codyle212/Github-Example/README.md

 - `git revert {commit_id}` makes a new commit to remove the content in commit_id
 - `git revert HEAD` revert back to previous commit and HEAD will point at previous commit
 - `git reset {commit_id}` will reset to the commit id without leave any history

+# Github CLI

+### Cloning

+- run `gh repo clone Codyle212/Github-Example` to clone this repository

+###

+- run `gh repo create` to create a repository

+- use `  gh repo create my-project --private --source=. --remote=upstream` to create a repo base on local directory